algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 ### Languages

 This project has no language requirement.
-Therefore, our team was free to chose the language that would suits the best our needs.
+Therefore, our team was free to choose the language that would suit best our needs.

 #### Front-End

 To complete this project, the team has to create a webpage for the customer.
 To do so, it was set to use React.JS<sup><a id="7-bis" href="#7">[7]</a></sup>, which is a framework of JavaScript<sup><a id="8-bis" href="#8">[8]</a></sup>, a language used in the web development.

-React.JS was chosed for these numerous advantages:
+React.JS was chosen for these numerous advantages:

 - **Fast & Efficient**: Uses a declarative approach, leading to better performance and maintainability.
 - **Strong Community Support**: Backed by Facebook and a vast open-source community.